micmejia/bible-dump/NKJV/Ezekiel/Ezek 39.md

 Then I will knock the bow out of your left hand, and cause the arrows to fall out of your right hand.

 ###### 4
-You shall [^b]fall upon the mountains of Israel, you and all your troops and the peoples who _are_ with you; I will give you to birds of prey of every sort and _to_ the beasts of the field to be devoured.
+You shall fall upon the mountains of Israel, you and all your troops and the peoples who _are_ with you; I will give you to birds of prey of every sort and _to_ the beasts of the field to be devoured.

 ###### 5
-You shall [^c]fall on [^d]the open field; for I have spoken," says the Lord God.
+You shall fall on the open field; for I have spoken," says the Lord God.

 ###### 6
-"And I will send fire on Magog and on those who live [^e]in security in the coastlands.
+"And I will send fire on Magog and on those who live in security in the coastlands.
 Then they shall know that I _am_ the Lord.

 ###### 7
 So I will make My holy name known in the midst of My people Israel, and I will not _let them_ profane My holy name anymore.
 Then the nations shall know that _I am_ the Lord, the Holy One in Israel.